25 Inexpensive Tools Every Homeowner Needs to Own

 15 – Hacksaw

-An inexpensive type of saw that can cut through many types of materials beautifully, and can even cut through locks in the event that you get locked out without a lock pick set.
+A good one can even cut through locks in the event that you get locked out without a lock pick set.
 I bought my son a lock pick set and he loves it!
 He says it’s great for developing motor skills too!

 16 – Power Drill